btc/usd

 Here is a clear line-by-line Solidity coding guide to start creating your own Blockchain solutions, dApps or anything you like at the crypto universe.
 Let’s clarify all the basics.

 We are getting closer to the Internet revolution right now.
-It’s gonna be decentralized again like in good old times.
-Peer-to-peer technologies as Torrent proved the efficiency and real value to everyone.
-By the way, I’m a big fan of the TV show “Silicon Valley”.
-I really love the idea of the company with a strange name Pied Piper to decentralize data storage and spread all files between all people using their smartphones.
-We haven’t already got the prototype of Pied Piper code in the real world (by the way, Filecoin project is making something similar), but I know what can help to get closer and scale it not only to data storage.
+It’s going to be decentralized again, like in good old times.
+Peer-to-peer technologies such as Torrent proved their efficiency and real value to everyone.
+By the way, I’m a big fan of the T.V. show “Silicon Valley”.
+I love the idea of the company with a strange name, Pied Piper, to decentralize data storage and spread all files between all people using their smartphones.
+We haven’t already got the prototype of Pied Piper code in the real world (by the way, the Filecoin project is making something similar), but I know what can help to get closer and scale it not only to data storage.
 It’s the Blockchain technology.

 Backend code is a set of commands for the server, the way it should deal with all the data.
 It is usually performed with such languages as PHP or Python.
-The main problem here is that code could be changed and manipulated in the way beneficial for some group of people.
+The main problem here is that code could be changed and manipulated in a way beneficial for some groups of people.
 Imagine it can’t.

 Blockchain code could also be used for backend programming.
 And the fun part here is that no changes could be made.
-You can only deploy new code at the new directory.
-But the old code lives in the original form.
+You can only deploy new regulations in the new directory.
+But the old code lives in its original form.
 Furthermore, no operations or transactions could be changed.
-All of them will be stored at the Blockchain ledger forever.
+All of them will be stored in the Blockchain ledger forever.

 Solidity

 One of the most popular Blockchain programming languages right now is called Solidity.
-It has been created by Vitalik Buterin, the primary author of Ethereum.
+Vitalik Buterin, the primary author of Ethereum, has created it.
 Solidity is used for making smart contracts.
-Let’s remember, the smart contract is a code which defines the rules for all participants, controls and penalizes for breach of obligations.
+Remember, the smart contract is a code that defines the rules for all participant's controls and penalizes them for breach of obligations.

-The most practical and popular usage of Solidity nowadays is the development of dApps (decentralized applications).
+The most practical and widespread usage of Solidity nowadays is the development of dApps (decentralized applications).

-Here is the list of areas for solutions available at the dApp market right now:
+Here is the list of areas for solutions available in the dApp market right now:

 etc.

-I believe the scope of possible application is way more huge.
-We just need some time to adapt the technology and build awesome products.
-And we are writing this guide today exactly for this purpose.
-I guess every person could benefit from Blockchain technology especially if he/she understands the basics.
-Who knows, maybe YOU are the person who will make a revolution of the Internet.
+I believe the scope of possible applications is way more huge.
+We need some time to adapt the technology and build excellent products.
+And we are writing this guide today precisely for this purpose.
+Every person could benefit from Blockchain technology, especially if they understand the basics.
+Who knows, maybe YOU are the person who will make a revolution on the Internet.

 So, let’s move on to Solidity coding principles.